Partnerships with Schools

-Working closely with the Beaver Area School District, SS Peter and Paul School and the Beaver Valley Intermediate Unit, our dedicated team of volunteers (primarily retired educators) use a specially tailored curriculum and serve as costumed docents in an innovative program that supports student learning in the first, third and fifth grades.
+Working closely with the Beaver Area School District, Saints Peter and Paul School and the Beaver Valley Intermediate Unit, our dedicated team of volunteers (primarily retired educators) use a specially tailored curriculum and serve as costumed docents in an innovative program that supports student learning in the first, third and fifth grades.
 In the museum, students see artifacts telling the story of the people, places and events that have shaped the history of our area.
 In the log house, they focus on four activities — cooking, crafts, gardens and games.

 First Graders receive a brief overview of “Beaver,” including the town, the animal and the Native American King, all bearing that name.
 In the log house, they focus on animals of the area, the importance of the hearth and settlers’ reliance on bread as part of the diet.